⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 21.56 | The Price/Sales (P/S) ratio compares the company's market capitalization to its revenue over the past twelve months, often used for growth companies or those without consistent earnings. |
+| Price/Sales (TTM) | 24.01 | Compares the company's market capitalization to its revenue over the past twelve months, often used for growth companies or those with negative earnings. |

-| Price/Book (MRQ) | 23.40 | The Price/Book (P/B) ratio compares the market value of a company's shares to its book value per share, indicating how much investors are willing to pay for each dollar of book equity. |
+| Price/Book (MRQ) | 26.07 | Measures how much investors are willing to pay for each dollar of book value (assets minus liabilities), indicating premium valuation relative to net assets. |

-| EV/EBITDA | -2129.31 | Enterprise Value to EBITDA compares the total value of the company, including debt, to its earnings before interest, taxes, depreciation, and amortization.
-A negative value occurs when EBITDA is negative, typically for loss-making companies. |
+| EV/EBITDA | -2382.80 | Compares the enterprise value to earnings before interest, taxes, depreciation, and amortization.
+A negative value is present when EBITDA is negative, typically seen in loss-making companies like CrowdStrike. |

-| Return on Equity (TTM) | -0.04 | Return on Equity (ROE) measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently shareholder investments are being used to generate profits. |
+| Return on Equity (TTM) | -0.04 | Measures the net income generated for each dollar of shareholders' equity, indicating how efficiently the company uses equity to generate profits. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |